RehanSaeed/rehansaeed.github.io/content/posts/2014/model-view-viewmodel-mvvm-part3-inotifypropertychanged/index.md

 # Conclusions

-I've gone through many iterations to get to this base class.
+I have gone through many iterations to get to this base class.
 As I've shown, I've had very particular goals in mind.
 Your mileage may vary but I believe with the tools Microsoft have given us, this is a good compromise and covers all the scenarios I can think of.
 I'd be very interested if anyone has any comments or thoughts on improvements.
 Feel free to sound-off in the comments.